-Staff at The Blue Coat School are committed to actively promoting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+Staff at The Blue Coat School are committed to actively promoting the fundamental British Values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-The Blue Coat School is committed to equal treatment for all pupils, employees and members of the school community regardless of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
+The Blue Coat School is committed to equal treatment for all pupils, employees and members of the School community regardless of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
 These are the protected characteristics as set out in the Equality Act 2010.

-The Blue Coat School Policy for Equal Opportunities applies to all children in the School including those in the Early Years Foundation Stage (Nursery and Reception).
+The Blue Coat School Policy for Equal Opportunities applies to all children in the School.